Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While the RYOBI 18v 10″ chain saw I previously reviewed and this Homelite 18″ Gas chain saw are both actually made by Homelite, there’s not a lot of similarity past that.
 The RYOBI model is just a distant cousin to this monstrous beast of a chain saw.
 When I first sat the case that it comes in down next to the smaller battery powered chain saw, I just wanted to laugh at how small it looked.
 Not taking anything away from that one, because it does what it’s supposed to do and does it well (as noted in the review), but compared to the biggest chain saw Homelite offers, the RYOBI model looks like a toy.
+If you need more tools to keep this chainsaw in good shape, then read our best tools list.

 One of the nicest things about it though, is that even though it’s HUGE, even when gassed up it’s still light.
 Weighing in at only ten pounds, you don’t have to worry about getting tired during a long day of cutting.
 Truly though, your day might not be as long as you think – this monster chews through logs like (and I hate to use such an old expression, but it really fits) a hot knife through butter.
 I’ve used plenty of other chain saws, but this one is easily one of the fastest.

 It also has some very impressive vibration dampeners on it – normally after about a half an hour to an hour on a chain saw I can start to feel the vibrations in my fingers ever when I’m not cutting – not so with this beauty.
 An hour straight of cutting in the back yard of my in-laws, and I still felt like I had just picked up the saw.
 It really made it easy for me to lose track of time since I didn’t get the least bit fatigued.
+If you need to split logs without using an axe, then read our Homelite 5 Ton electric log splitter review.

 Another problem I had with other chain saw models was jumping, and I didn’t notice any of that here at all.
 I was cutting through logs up to 17 inches in diameter with not so much as a single issue.
 Now I know a lot of people will say “well you had a brand new chain so yeah it worked that well” – and yes, at the start I did have a pristine chain.
 About midway through testing though, I switched it out for the chain I used all last year.
 You wanna know something?